hassamhassan/Python-test/README.md

 ==========================================================================================

 *** Login information ***
-In order to login to to the following link: http://hassamhassan.pythonanywhere.com/admin/
+In order to login go to the following link: http://hassamhassan.pythonanywhere.com/admin/

 login user: adam